Topics E to M

 Student mail is delivered to campus and distributed to student mail boxes Monday through Saturday.
 Student mail boxes are located in Mary Commons.
 You may also mail letters in Mary Commons (mail is picked up in the afternoon).
 Stamps are available for purchase at the CSB Bookstore.

 The following address format should be used when giving others your mailing address:

 37 S. College Ave.

 St. Joseph, MN 56374

 Please note you must present your student ID when picking up packages.

 The Mary Commons Information Desk is located inside the main doors to Mary Commons.
 While the primary function of the desk is to serve as the college telephone operator, it also provides information regarding directions, campus activities and happenings.
-The desk also has cards, checkers, chess, Chinese checkers, dominoes, Mancala, Scattergoiries, Scrabble, UNO Stacko, Yatzee and other games available for check out and use in the Mary Commons (campus ID needed to check out games).
-You may also check out pool cues and equipments, air hockey pucks and paddles and foosballs for the tables in Mary Commons from the Desk.
+The desk has cards, checkers, chess, Chinese checkers, dominoes, Mancala, Scattergories, Scrabble, UNO, Stacko, Yatzee, and other games available for check out and use in Mary Commons (campus ID needed to check out games).
+You may also check out billiards cues, air hockey pucks and paddles, and foosballs for the tables in Mary Commons from the Desk.

 By providing a 24 hour space in Mary Commons, students who have guests and would like to continue their visit past open house hours in the Residence Halls and lower levels of West Apartments may do so by utilizing the Commons Area.
 Saint John’s students who remain on the CSB campus after the last bus to visit or study with CSB students in the Commons will need to have alternative transportation arranged to return to SJU.
 The Mary Commons 24 hours space is meant to provide extended services to students, allow for a secure area for extended open house hours, and provide a possible location for late night programming.